rima1881/Botzilla/README.md

 # Registery
 Upon activation, each component will send a packet to Botzilla to register itself.
 From then on, Botzilla will periodically send packets to verify if the components are still active.

+# Serialization
+Currently, all data is transmitted in JSON format, but this will be changed in the future to use byte codes for improved efficiency.

 # Logging / Debugging
 All the data is sent to a simple application for debugging purposes, which can be found here.